Developmental language disorder: Treatment

 Treatment is usually carried out by speech and language therapists/pathologists, who use a wide range of techniques to stimulate language learning.
-In the past, there was a vogue for drilling children in grammatical exercises, using imitation and elicitation, but such methods fell into disuse when it became apparent that there was little generalisation to everyday situations.
+In the past, there was a vogue for drilling children in grammatical exercises, using imitation and elicitation, but such methods fell into disuse when it became apparent that there was little generalization to everyday situations.
 Contemporary approaches to enhancing development of language structure, for younger children at least, are more likely to adopt 'milieu' methods, in which the intervention is interwoven into natural episodes of communication, and the therapist builds on the child's utterances, rather than dictating what will be talked about.
 Interventions for older children, may be more explicit, telling the children what areas are being targeted and giving explanations regarding the rules and structures they are learning, often with visual supports.

 In addition, there has been a move away from a focus solely on grammar and phonology toward interventions that develop children's social use of language, often working in small groups that may include typically developing as well as language-impaired peers.

 Another way in contemporary remediation differ from the past is that parents are more likely to be directly involved, but this approach is largely used with preschool children, rather than those whose problems persist into school age.

 For school-aged children, teachers are increasingly involved in intervention, either in collaboration with speech and language therapists/pathologists, or as the main agents of delivery of the intervention.
 Evidence for the benefits of a collaborative approach is emerging, but the benefits of asking education staff to be the main deliverers of SLT intervention (the "consultative" approach) are unclear.
-When SLT intervention is delivered indirectly by trained SLT assistants, however, there are indications that this can be effective.

 In this field, randomized controlled trial methodology has not been widely used, and this makes it difficult to assess clinical efficacy with confidence.
 Children's language will tend to improve over time, and without controlled studies, it can be hard to know how much of observed change is down to a specific treatment.
 There is, however, increasing evidence that direct 1:1 intervention with an SLT/P can be effective for improving vocabulary and expressive language.
 There have been few studies of interventions that target receptive language, though some positive outcomes have been reported.